Meta Horizon Worlds

 From passive to purposeful

-Rather than just showing pretty video game trailers that users passively watched on repeat while they waited, I hypothesized that giving people something fresh and meaningful to do or learn would reduce abandonment.
+Instead of looping trailers that users passively watched on repeat, I hypothesized that giving people something fresh to do or learn during the wait would reduce abandonment.

 Key insight